shclarke007/event_planner/README.md

 As a user
 So others I can know what is happening
-I would like to view upcoming events
+I would like to view upcoming events in chronological order

 As a user
 So I am aware of the weather